ryjen/ryjen.github.io/content/post/polytechs.md

 Really good accountants and perfect for government, but a too weird on the religion and intolerance.

-They will cultivate biases instability, irresponsibility, insecure and a lack of safety to obtain power.
+They will cultivate biases of instability, irresponsibility, insecure and a lack of safety to obtain power.

 ### NDP

 The socialist alternative, will balance saving the puppies with real issues, but always lack lasting power

-They will cultivate biases a lack of caring, and injustice to obtain power.
+They will cultivate biases of a lack of caring, and injustice to obtain power.

 ### Green